 Open Channel Hydraulics I: The Manning Equation

 Note: This PDH course is a recorded video presentation.
-It is also offered as a live interactive webinar.

 This online engineering PDH video presentation focuses on the basic nature of flow in open channels and common ways of classifying open channel flow (laminar or turbulent, steady state or unsteady state, uniform or non-uniform, and critical, subcritical or supercritical).
 It presents several worked examples to gain practice in the use of the Manning equation for a variety of uniform open channel flow calculations.

 Flow of water may take place either as open channel flow or pressure flow.
 Pressure flow takes place in a closed conduit such as a pipe, and pressure is the primary driving force for the flow.
 For open channel flow, on the other hand, the flowing liquid has a free surface that is at atmospheric pressure and the driving force is gravity.
 Open channel flow takes place in natural channels like rivers and streams.
 It also occurs in manmade channels such as those used to transport wastewater or irrigation water and in circular sewers flowing partially full.